COVID-19 and the Napa Farmers Market

 - Increased space between vendor booths.

-- There will be one market entrance and one exit.
+- There will be one only market entrance and customers may need to wait in line to enter the market.

 - Only one person per household should shop at the market.